aws/aws-cdk-rfcs/text/0064-asset-garbage-collection.md

 **README:**

-The `cdk gc` command reduces the size of your s3 asset bucket and your ecr asset repository by identifying and deleting orphaned assets.
+The `cdk gc` command reduces the size of your S3 asset bucket and your ecr asset repository by identifying and deleting unused assets.
 The command will enter the specified environment or all environments in the CDK app and determine assets that are no longer referenced and can be safely deleted.
-You can also list orphaned assets using the `--list` option or filter for a specific type of asset using `--type`.
+You can also list unused assets using the `--list` option or filter for a specific type of asset using `--type`.

 **Usage:**

-This command will garbage collect all orphaned assets in all environments that belong to the current CDK app (if `cdk.json` exists):
+This command will garbage collect all unused assets in all environments that belong to the current CDK app (if `cdk.json` exists):

 ```shell
 cdk gc
 ```

-This command will list all orphaned assets in all environments that belong to the current CDK app:
+This command will list all unused assets in all environments that belong to the current CDK app:

 ```shell
 cdk gc --list
 ```

-This command will garbage collect orphaned assets in the specified environment:
+This command will garbage collect unused assets in the specified environment:

 ```shell
 cdk gc aws://ACCOUNT/REGION
 ```

-This command will list orphaned s3 assets in the specified environment.
+This command will list unused S3 assets in the specified environment.
 The options for `--type` are `s3` or `ecr`:

 ```shell
 cdk gc aws://ACOUNT/REGION --type=s3